 Under this category, to be considered a Mixed Use Project the following criteria must be met:

 a.
-Commercial or retail space must be a minimum of either 10% of the gross floor space for the project or 3,000 square feet.
-Project may be part of a mixed-use (within the building) or multi-use project (adjacent uses) which includes the commercial or retail space described herein.
+Commercial, office or retail space must be a minimum of 1,200 square feet.
+Project may be part of a mixed-use (physically integrated buildings) or multi-use project (adjacent uses) which include the commercial or retail space described herein—only if this specific project parcel is part of a master planned development and the project parcel has a Declaration of Restrictive Covenants or Land Use Regulatory Agreement with respect to these specific land uses.

 b.
 Commercial retail or office space must be leased to a third party.
 For example, the office space to meet this requirement may not be used by the applicant instead of normal internal office space.